tmns/keysafe/README.md

 ## Usage
 First, before running you will want to set up a Mongo database, which can be local or remote.
 Once this is done you can plug it's URI into the `DB_URI` variable of `server/config/config.js`.

 After that, you should be able to run the app and create a user account.
-From there, you can add decks, cards, study them, etc.
+From there, you can add groups, add keys, edit them, etc.

 ## License
 The source of this app may be used under the WTFPL - or, if you take issue with that, consider it to be under the CC0.